 This is my attempt to explain the techniques that I have seen work.
 I have a unique perspective on this, and aim to cover the following topics in an easily digestible format:

-Design by doing, both the dark arts of technique and thinking more critically about what you are communicating.
+Design by doing, both the arts of technique and thinking more critically about what you are communicating.

 Process gets personal, in practicing self-awareness to determine what matters regardless of what tools you use.

 Together on teams, which may be the biggest deciding factor of your success on a project.